 A bit about me.

-I'm currently a senior designer on the creative team at CreativeLive, where I focus on brand identity development, art direction, illustration, bespoke hand-lettering and print projects.
+I'm currently the senior designer on the creative team at CreativeLive, where I focus on brand identity development, art direction, illustration, bespoke hand-lettering and print projects.
 When I'm not at work in San Francisco, I also take on select freelance illustrative and design projects of the same variety.
-I'm a frequent sketchbooker, noise-maker, devoted bookworm, and you can often find me falling asleep on BART, listening to storytelling-focused podcasts, stalking neighborhood cats, or yelling about basketball with my fiancé, Matt.
+I'm a frequent sketchbooker, noise-maker, devoted bookworm, and you can often find me falling asleep on BART, listening to murder-related podcasts, stalking neighborhood cats, or yelling about basketball with my fiancé, Matt.

 Skills to pay the bills.